dr-js/stash/server/data-sharing-setup.md

 # Data sharing host/client setup

+> NOTE: this is written for Ubuntu 1804

 check this directory on linux-like file system that support symlink

 currently user is locked to `root`, and the path is locked to `/root/*` and `/mnt/*`